A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Preliminaries

-We write $(P,D)$ to refer to the pair of linear programs $(P)$ and $(D)$.
-A vector $x\in \mathbb R^n$ is called \emph{(primal) feasible} if it satisfies $Ax\le b$ and $x\ge 0$, i.e., if it satisfies the constraints of $(P)$.
-Similarly, a vector $y\in \mathbb R^m$ is called \emph{(dual) feasible} if it satisfies $A\supt y\ge c$ and $y\ge 0$, i.e., if it satisfies the constraints of $(D)$.
+We write $(P,D)$ to refer to the pair of LPs $(P)$ and $(D)$.
+A vector $x\in \mathbb R^n$ is called \emph{(primal) feasible} if it satisfies $Ax\le b$ and $x\ge \allzeros$, i.e., if it satisfies the constraints of $(P)$.
+Similarly, a vector $y\in \mathbb R^m$ is called \emph{(dual) feasible} if it satisfies $A\supt y\ge c$ and $y\ge \allzeros$, i.e., if it satisfies the constraints of $(D)$.
 The \emph{weak duality} theorem states that if $x$ and $y$ are primal feasible and dual feasible, respectively, then $c\supt x \le b\supt y$.
-This means that whenever we find feasible $x$ and $y$ such that $c\supt x = b\supt y$, then $x$ is a feasible vector maximizing $c\supt x$ and $y$ is a feasible vector minimizing $b\supt y$.
+This implies that whenever we find feasible $x$ and $y$ such that $c\supt x = b\supt y$, then $x$ is a feasible vector maximizing $c\supt x$ and $y$ is a feasible vector minimizing $b\supt y$.
 In this case, we say that $(x,y)$ an \emph{optimal primal-dual pair}.
-The \emph{strong duality} theorem states that whenever $(P)$ and $(D)$ admit feasible points, then they admit an optimal primal-dual pair, and if so, $c\supt x = b\supt y$ is called the {\em value of the LP}.
-The following characterization of possible outcomes of a pair of primal and dual programs $(P)$ and $(D)$ is well-known.
+The \emph{strong duality} theorem states that whenever $(P)$ and $(D)$ admit feasible points, then they admit an optimal primal-dual pair, and if so, $c\supt x = b\supt y$; this is called the {\em value of the LP}.
+The following characterization of possible outcomes of a pair of primal and dual LPs $(P,D)$ is well-known.

-\begin{proposition} For any pair of linear programs $(P,D),$ exactly one of the following outcomes is true: \begin{enumerate} \item There exist $x^*,y^*$ such that
+\begin{proposition} For any pair of linear programs $(P,D)$, exactly one of the following outcomes is true: \begin{enumerate} \item There exist $x^*,y^*$ such that

 In this case $x^*$ and $y^*$ are optimal solutions to $(P)$ and $(D)$ respectively.

 \item There exists $z^*$ such that

 In this case $(P)$ is infeasible.
 We call $z^*$ an infeasibility certificate for $(P)$. \item There exists $w^*$ such that